You can start classes at the beginning of any month

 WHEN CAN I START?

 Each level runs in a month long series.
-You can start the first Monday, Tuesday, or Wednesday of the month (see the schedule).
+You can start the first Monday of the month (see the schedule).
 It is not possible to start the third or fourth week of our Level 1 or Level 1.5 classes.

 No partner needed!